 - Consistently prove its value to its members – people need to feel there is a suitable trade-off for their time and attention.

+Early adoption is keyIn summary, people will always want digital communities; places they can share their passions, quality content and collaborate, safely.
+As the figures show, traditional social channels are no longer deemed the best place to experience this.
+But brand owned communities provide a superior and supplementary alternative.
 The initial wave of early brand adopters, both large and small, show the successes that can be achieved by doing so.
 The only real challenge now is for other marketers to get on board before every other brand catches on.

 Share this story